sez11a/liferay-docs-commerce/user/articles/100-storefront/00-setting-up-a-storefront-intro.markdown

 ## Checkout [](id=checkout)

-The purchase process is handled by a *Commerce Checkout* widget.
+The purchase process is handled by a *Checkout* widget.
 Follow these steps:

 1. [Create a page](/discover/portal/-/knowledge_base/7-1/creating-pages).